Steven McIntire Allen

 According to DNA and genealogy research, Mr. McIntyre's mother was German-Alsatian Ashkenazim.
 Her family name was probably Anglicized to Evans before emigrating to Halifax, Nova Scotia before her birth in 1834.

 Mr. Allen's paternal grandfather, Harold Brainard Allen, was a trust officer in a bank, and then served for many years as General Counsel and Secretary on the Board of Directors at the Upjohn Company from 1949 to 1962.
 Upjohn is one of the largest ethical drug manufacturers in the United States.1 Mr. Harold Allen was also active in many social causes, such as being one of the founding members of the local National Association for the Advancement of Colored People (NAACP) Chapter, and starting the first Goodwill Store in Kalamazoo.
 Mr. Allen's paternal grandmother, Ethel May nee Dennis was active in the Kalamazoo Chapter of the United Nations Association as well as a member of the NAACP.

-Mr. S. McIntire Allen's Japanese alias is Masahisa Minamoto.
+Mr. S. McIntire Allen's alias on his Japan drivers license is Masahisa Minamoto.
 Minamoto is a surname with some history in Japan.
-The ideographic characters for Masahisa may also be read in a manner that approximates the way Mak is pronounced in Japanese.
+The Japanese ideographic characters for Masahisa approximate the way Mac is pronounced.

 He is married to Kanako "Kana" Yoshida Allen.
 The Allens have a daughter whose American name is Skye Maka Intireina Allen.
 Intireina is the matronymic version of McIntire.
 The ideographic characters for his daughter’s Japanese name, Maka, mean Full Brilliance.
 They live in Tokyo in the Tennoz Isle neighbourhood.